mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

 The `terraform-aws-mach-account` module will create the necessary IAM policies that allows the mach deploy user to deploy the necessary resources.

-The Terraform state backend must also be used by MACH Composer, so we need to create the necessary policies that allows the mach user to read/write to that state backend:
+The Terraform state backend must also be used by MACH composer, so we need to create the necessary policies that allows the mach user to read/write to that state backend: